webtoknow/fx-trading-app/Week_05/Exercise/README.md

 On server side, we will have 3 micro-services:

-- authService, running on port 8200
+- *authService*, running on port 8200
-- fxTradeService, running on port 8210
+- *fxTradeService*, running on port 8210
-- quoteService, running on port 8220
+- *quoteService*, running on port 8220

 Into *Week_05/Exercise/Code/ui/src/app*, we will create a new file, *contants.ts*, containing all API's needed: